Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 [](){ #configure-tools }
 ## Configure the tools

-Let's give our nodes OAuth tokens to make them connected with real systems — Todoist, Gmail and Calendar:
+Let's give OAuth tokens to our nodes to connect them with real systems — Todoist, Gmail and Calendar:

 1. Click a Todoist node and press **Sign in**.
 If you are not authorized in Todoist yet, system prompts you to sign in.
 1. Sing in if needed.
 You'll see that the **Connection** field contains an auth token.